 We all probably know at least one person who doesn’t seem themselves, are quieter or get “down” once Autumn arrives.
 For some people, this can be very mild but for others, it can impact their lives quite dramatically.
 I know there are some people who dread the shorter days and darker nights myself included.

 This is where Vitamin D comes in as it has been proven that although it may not work for everyone, for many taking a vitamin D supplement may help make those short days and long winter nights more tolerable.
 It’s a good idea to get outside in natural daylight as often as you can.

 It is also said that vitamin D can help prevent colds and flu, so it may be worthwhile taking this vitamin on a daily basis.

-I like to take the effervescent type called Voost.
+I often take the effervescent Vitamin D called Voost.
 It makes a refreshing berry fruit drink which also helps with my daily water intake.
-It’s often on offer where you can buy 3 for 2!
+It’s often on offer where you can buy 3 for 2.